pdf-association/pdf-issues/docs/index.md

 The PDF Association maintains a <a href="https://www.pdfa.org/index-of-pdf-related-iso-publications/">full list of all PDF-related ISO publications</a>.</p>

 <p>
-Resolutions that are <b>not</b> officially authorized by the ISO working groups responsible for PDF related standards (ISO TC 171 SC 2 and ISO TC 130 WG 2) may be changed.
+Unless indicated otherwise, resolutions in ISO publications are <b>not</b> officially authorized by the ISO working groups responsible for PDF related standards
+(ISO TC 171 SC 2 and ISO TC 130 WG 2) and thus may be changed.
 A complete list of all
 <a href="https://www.pdfa.org/iso-status/" target="_parent">current work in progress of each PDF-related ISO working group</a> is also maintained by the PDF Association.
 </p>